Privacy Issues in Indonesia and How They Affect Expatriates

-- Teach your staff how to answer the phone.
+- Teach your staff how you want them to answer the phone.
 It will help to have appropriate dialogue in both English and Indonesian on a sheet by the phone.
 Instruct your staff not to give any information to the caller, just to say that you are not available to accept their call at the moment and that you will return their call when you are available.
 “I’m sorry, I’m not sure” would be an appropriate response to most other questions.
 Instruct your staff to ask the caller for their name and contact number in case you do want to call them back.
-Get your staff into the habit of actually writing down all phone messages; you might like to purchase a standard office stationary message pad to keep near the phone to encourage message taking.
+Get your staff into the habit of actually writing down all phone messages; you might like to purchase a standard office message pad to keep near the phone to encourage message taking.
 Thanking your staff for each message they do give to you tells them you are pleased when they take messages as well and encourage that practice.

 We had just moved into our new home.
 When I came home one day I was shocked to find two strange men sitting on the carpet in my entry hall waiting for me.
 They were drinking hot tea out of my crystal water tumblers and smoking.
 They proceeded to hand me some official looking documents, which were in Indonesian so I could not understand what it was all about.
 There was a Rp 250,000 amount written at the bottom of the document and they seemed to be asking me to pay the money to them.
 How should I handle these incidents?